massma/website/website-src/causality.md

 [^1]: "aerosols" are tiny particles that float in the air.

-[^2]: one of my biggest regrets is that I did not learn about causal
+[^2]: one of my academic regrets is that I did not learn about causal
     graphs until I was a Ph.D. student.
 I would have loved a math class growing up where we were encouraged to draw diagrams for complicated problems, and then view these as valid mathematical